alibek-git/telegram-chatgpt/README.md

 # telegram-chatgpt
-Connect to ChatGPT from your pocket via Telegram.
+### Connect to ChatGPT from your pocket via Telegram. ###

+This Bot can be accessed at @chattypilot_bot
+It's currently in a test mode and may be out of quota